 An LED TV uses less power, provides a brighter display with better contrast, a thinner panel, and lesser heat dissipation than a conventional LCD TV.
-This is because an LED TV uses light-emitting diodes for backlighting versus CCFLs used by conventional LCD TVs.
-The display of an LED TV is not an LED display, so a more technically correct name for it would be "LED-backlit LCD television".
+This is because an LED TV uses light-emitting diodes for backlighting as opposed to the CCFLs of conventional LCD TVs.
+The display of an LED TV is not an LED display, so a more technically correct name for it would be "LED-backlit LCD television."

 There are 3 types of LED TVs based on their backlighting methods:

 - Edge-LEDs (the most common) are positioned around the rim of the screen and use a special diffusion panel to spread the light evenly behind the screen.